RuchiPurohit/type-safe-event-bus/README.md

 > [!NOTE]
 > The project currently includes the typed event map, restricted event names,
-> event-specific payloads, and typed internal listener storage (Phases 1–5).
+> event-specific payloads, typed internal listener storage, one-time listeners,
+> and unsubscribe functions (Phases 1–7).

 ## Features

 - Subscribe a listener to an event
 - Emit an event with a payload
 - Register multiple listeners for the same event
+- Register a listener that runs only once
+- Unsubscribe using the function returned by `on()`
 - Remove a listener
-- Safely emit or unsubscribe from unknown events
 - Reject unknown event names at compile time
 - Enforce the correct payload type for each event